MINOSai/A_Guide_to_Running_Tensorflow_Models_on_Android/README.md

 ### Interacting with TensorFlow

 To interact with TensorFlow you will need an instance of TensorFlowInferenceInterface, you can see more details about it [here](https://github.com/mari-linhares/mnist-android-tensorflow/blob/master/MnistAndroid/app/src/main/java/mariannelinhares/mnistandroid/Classifier.java)

-## Credits

-Credits for this code go to [mari-linhares](https://github.com/mari-linhares/mnist-android-tensorflow).
-I've merely created a wrapper to get people started.